Table of Contents

 Our state-of-the-art machine learning model is pre-trained on over a billion English conversations, which gives us a world-class foundation for natural language understanding.

 We’re constantly building upon this foundation by pre-training our model in over 15 other European and non-European languages.
 Instead of building new models for different languages, we incorporate new languages on-demand in a matter of weeks.
-This enables us to achieve the fastest time to market for voice assistants that are truly capable of conversing with real customers in multiple languages.
+This enables us to achieve the fastest time to market for voice assistants that are truly capable of conversing with real customers in their native languages and offering elite multilingual support.

 A multilingual value extractor

-Our proprietary value extractor, ConVEx (see here), is also trained in multiple languages.
+Our proprietary value extractor, ConVEx, is also trained in multiple languages.

 This means that PolyAI voice assistants are able to accurately take down valuable information, such as names and addresses, in any language.